Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 If an attack is not made, the character may forfeit their Main Action to perform an additional Bonus Action.

+> In place an attack, the character may attempt to grapple an enemy within 5ft.
+> A grapple is resolved by a contested skill check of Athletics from the grappler and Athletics/Agility from the grappled.
+> On a success, the enemy is put into the Grappled condition.

 ### Bonus Action

 Characters can use their Bonus Action to perform auxiliary actions within the combat area.